Updated on

 If you need to get out of a lease, one of your options is to find a qualified tenant that wants to sign on for the remaining months.

 When you find someone to take over your lease, you are transferring (or "assigning") the remainder of your lease term to them.
 You leave permanently.
-You may still be responsible for the rent payments if the assignee defaults—this depends on the agreement you sign with your landlord.
+In most cases, your liability under the terms of the lease is completely transferred to the new tenant.

 For example: imagine that you're paying $1,000 per month in rent, and there are six months left on your lease.
 If you want to leave early, then you're responsible for $6,000 in damages.
 By finding a renter who wants to take over the remaining six months on your lease, then you're giving your landlord an opportunity to avoid those damages.
 In this situation, the landlord is required to let you market your rental and accept any qualified renters you present them with.